drewhodson/ltc-s-catering/README.md

 # LTC-S Catering

-Want to know what's on the menu today at LTC South?
-Use this script to find out.
+Find out what catering is available today at LTC South.

 ![screenshot](./screenshot.png)

+Caches output for eight hours.
+Add it to your shell profile to get a daily preview of the menu on startup.

 ## Usage